mayank00927/Students_Test_Score_Prediction/README.md

 **Model Training :**
 In this phase base model is tested.
-After this hyperparameter tuning is performed and best model found was Logistic Regression.
+After this hyperparameter tuning is performed and best model found was Linear Regression.
 This model is saved as pickle file.

 **Prediction Pipeline :**